DoepDopiDope/WerewolvesCompany/README.md

 The Werewolf shall kill other players before ship departure.

-The Werefolf has the ability to kill another player (with cooldown).
+The Werewolf has the ability to kill another player (with cooldown).

 ### Villager